NVIDIA/aistore/docs/configuration.md

 As shown above, the `test_fspaths` section of the configuration corresponds to a **single local filesystem being partitioned** between both *local* and *Cloud* buckets.
 In other words, the `test_fspaths` configuration option is intended strictly for development.

-In production we use the an alternative configuration called `fspaths`: the section of the [config](ais/setup/config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.
+In production we use an alternative configuration called `fspaths`: the section of the [config](ais/setup/config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.

 > Terminology: *mountpath* is a triplet **(local filesystem (LFS), disks that this LFS utilizes, LFS directory)**.
 The following rules are enforced: 1) different mountpaths use different LFSes, and 2) different LFSes use different disks.